-The purpose of this outcome is for students to construct a variety of complex texts using a range of forms (expressive, expository, expository research, visual/multimedia, and creative multi-genre collection).
+The purpose of this outcome is for students to construct a variety of complex texts using a range of forms (expressive, persuasive research, visual/multimedia, and creative multi-genre collection).

 Students must select and write independently and collaboratively for a variety of purposes.
-Students should explore the difference between informal and formal writing and the expectations of each circumstance.
 Students may employ assistive technology for writing.

-This outcome can be connected to many other outcomes within the Speaking and Listening and Reading and Viewing outcomes.
+This outcome can be connected to many other outcomes within the Speaking and Listening and Reading and Viewing outcome.
 Students may employ the inquiry process when conducting research.
 See page 5 for more information.